UCLALibrary/sinaiportal_data/README.md

-# sinaiportal_data
-Published Data for the Sinai Manuscripts Data Portal
+# Published Data for the Sinai Manuscripts Data Portal